osg-htc/docs/docs/security/host-certs.md

 1. Generate a Certificate Signing Request (CSR) and private key:

-1. Create a custom openssl config for this, using your institution's information for the different fields in the `[ dn ]` section, and the desired hostname for the `CN` field.
+1. Create a custom openssl config file for this, `incommon.conf`, using your institution's information for the different fields in the `[ dn ]` section, and the desired hostname for the `CN` field.

         :::console
-        # mycsr.conf
         [ req ]
         default_bits = 2048
         prompt = no